vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 | `_smtp._tls.example.com` | `TXT`| `v=TLSRPTv1; rua=mailto:tlsrpt@example.com`|

 ### TLSRPT report handling
-If a sending mail server is having trouble securely delivering mail to a receiving (your) mail server, the sending mail server can use the receiving (your) mail server's TLSRPT record to find out where to send a report about the problem or to report a successful session.
+If a sending mail server is having trouble securely delivering mail to a receiving mail server, the sending mail server can use the receiving mail server's TLSRPT record to find out where to send a report about the problem or to report a successful session.

 The reports are received in `.json`, you can look for the `summary` tag to check if the TLS connection was failed or successful:
 ```